Name and authorization

 The officers of The Springfield Library Commission shall be a Chairperson, a Vice-Chair person and a Secretary.

-The Chairperson, Vice-Chairperson and Secretary shall be elected by the Commission for one (1) year terms, and no commissioner shall serve as Chairperson for more than two consecutive years.
+The Chairperson, Vice-Chairperson and Secretary shall be elected by the Commission for one (1) year terms, and no commissioner shall serve as Chairperson for more than three consecutive years.

 Officers shall be elected annually at the Commission’s February meeting.